[Uranium] Portfolio Update: Cameco de Mayo or Día de Muertos?

 In conclusion, judging from the fundamentals stacking up, the uranium bull market is in full swing.
 It is important not to be thrown off the bull by high volatility.
 Focus should not be on the daily swings, but rather on the long-term trends and the undeniable supply / demand deficit.
 In addition, a trend I see online is to take the last uranium bullrun (04-07) too literally.
 I think this is a mistake and wrote a twitter thread about this topic (Click on the image below to get to the twitter thread)

 In order to earn the outsized gains, we have to go through the pain of volatility.
-I will end this blog post with another great meme video by UraniumCorgi.
+I will end this blog post with a great meme video.
 I think it very well displays the gut wrenching volatility training that uranium investors go through in this bloodsport of an investment.

 Source: @UrTokenCorgi on twitter